 We use our own ground water.
 The water used to feed the toilet and shower systems is naturally sourced from the ground using a water device called a Borehole therefore using less energy and water from the mains water supply.
 We also have a rainwater harvesting system in place that we use to wash caravans for our customers.

 We compost our grass cuttings.
 We collect all our grass cuttings, compost them and spread them on the grass at the end of the season to replenish the ground.

 We use solar panels.
-Here at Wooda, we have four solar panel developments.
-Two are on our toilet and shower blocks to heat hot water, one is on our sports barn to provide electricity and the other is a ground mounted system which provides electricity for our touring and camping pitches.
+Here at Wooda, we have five solar panel developments.
+Two are on our toilet and shower blocks to heat hot water, one is on our sports barn to provide electricity and the other two are ground mounted systems which provide electricity for our touring and camping pitches.